weblabormx/omnipay-openpay/README.md

 ```

-3. Call purchase, it will automatically redirect to iDram's hosted page
+3. Call purchase, it will automatically redirect to OpenPay's hosted page

 ```php